Chickens & Housing - Frequently Asked Questions

 Make sure the birds are vaccinated for Mareks Disease and Newcastle Disease.
 Please do not buy from auctions/local ads unless you are experienced and know what to look for.

-Taking in ex-battery/ex-cage hens is wonderfully idealistic but we would advise that, if you are new to poultry keeping, you research as much as possible and are aware of the extra care needed with rescue hens as these can bring many psychological problems and sometimes need serious nursing - they have few 'chicken' instincts.
+Taking in ex-battery/ex-cage hens is wonderfully idealistic and satisfying - see our BHWT page.
+We would advise that, if you are new to poultry keeping, you research as much as possible and are aware of the extra care needed with rescue hens.
+They can arrive with many psychological problems, and sometimes need a lot of nursing - they often have few 'chicken' instincts.

 Which is best, a timber hen house or plastic?

-Obviously, we would sound prejudiced on this subject because we prefer timber housing, as well as manufacture many designs (and looking from an eco-friendly point of view a plastic house is not good for the environment).
+Obviously, we would sound prejudiced on this subject because we prefer timber housing, as well as being a manufacturer of many designs, we prefer natural materials.
+We would say, looking from an eco-friendly point of view, a plastic house is probably not good for the environment, being ostensibly made from petro-chemicals, they (usually) cannot be recycled and end up in landfill.

-So, let me just quote from an article by the late Katie Thear, beloved authority and bestselling author on all things chicken, about a plastic hen house she 'road tested' several years ago ...
+So, let me just quote from an article by the late Katie Thear, beloved authority and bestselling author of many books on all things chicken, about a plastic hen house she 'road tested' several years ago ...

 "Its advantages were that it was light, easy to move about and to clean.
 Its disadvantages were numerous: Unless tied down in some way, the house was easily blown over in high winds.
 In winter, its lack of insulation meant that the chickens were obviously cold at night because they were huddled together in a tightly packed ball of feathers.
 In warm weather, the interior became so hot that they wouldn't go inside.
 Condensation was also a problem because, unlike wood, plastic does not breathe.
 Despite having ventilation apertures, there were still drops of moisture running down the inside walls.
 Lack of ventilation and a build-up of humidity encourage lung problems and the spread of infections.